aiherder78/GalileoSupport/README.md

 ---------- Update Monday, Jan 13th, 2025 ------------

+- Picked up the Bottango servo shield from the post office.
 Finally got around to / ordered a RPi Zero 2 WH (the H stands for pre-soldered GPIO headers), RPi 2 kit, jumpers, and power adapter.
 Queried Perplexity some more and added a notes file with initial code to use with the RPi in order to direct the Bottango on what positions to set the servos to / how to power the servos off:
 Servo Control Python functions.txt